Eric Ebron*, TE, North Carolina

 Height: 6-6.
 Weight: 270.
 Projected 40 Time: 4.69.
 Projected Round (2014): 2-3.
 4/5/14: Niklas took Tyler Eifert's place in the Notre Dame offense for 2013 and had a quality season.
 Niklas caught 32 receptions for 498 yards with five touchdowns for the year.
 He had only five receptions for 75 yards and a score in 2012.

 Niklas has some athletic ability and quickness to go along with a huge frame.
 He is a good blocker, too.
 Niklas would have been better off returning for his senior season to have a shot at being a first-rounder, but he entered the 2014 NFL Draft.
 Niklas was limited at the Combine and didn't run the 40-yard dash.

-Sources have told WalterFootball.com that they believe Niklas will be a mid- to late second-rounder.
+Sources have told WalterFootball.com that they believe Niklas will go no lower than the middle of the second round.

 Personal: Majoring in management entrepreneurship.
 Son of Don and Kim Niklas.

 Jace Amaro*, TE, Texas Tech

 Height: 6-5.
 Weight: 265.
 40 Time: 4.74.
 Projected Round (2014): 2-3.
 4/5/14: Amaro was awesome for the Red Raiders in 2013.
 The junior recorded 106 receptions for 1,352 yards with seven touchdowns.
 He had huge days against a number of Big XII teams, including Iowa State (9-143), West Virginia (9-136), Oklahoma (8-119) and Oklahoma State (15-174).